County commission bans large public gatherings, closes many types of businesses

 All permits for events at public parks are canceled, all deadlines related to the renewal of occupational tax licenses will be extended 30 days past the end of the order.

-“It would rescind and revoke events and rentals through April 13.
+“It would rescind and revoke events and (county facility) rentals through April 13.
 It wouldn’t go any further than that unless the order is extended,” Mumford said.

 All regulatory deadlines related to planning and zoning and construction are also pushed pack.